sqroot-eu/sqroot.eu/_posts/2015/2015-06-28-military-service-a-year-later.markdown

 # A Brief Record Of Service

-My service lasted for eleven months.
+My service lasted for eleven months in the Signal Battalion.
 I started in July 2013 and finished in May 2014.

 ## SBC

 The first two and a half months are always the SBC (Soldiers Basic Course), otherwise known as hell.
 Discipline is drilled on a daily bases.
 There's never time to "get bored", on principle.
 You run from one lesson to the next, study the basics of infantry, learn to obey orders.
 It's harsh, rigorous and both physically and mentally demanding.
 The officers treat you like crap and you're pushed to your breaking point - and sometimes, beyond.
 Get used to sweating and sleeplessness, the dark and running.
 It's a miserable time especially when you're a loner.

-Weekend passes: 1x52h
+- Weekend passes: 1x52h
+- Amount of fun: very little
+- Physical activity: high
+- Discomfort level: high
+- Free time: very little

 ## DSC

-After the SBC, I was assigned to the Drivers Speciality Course: learning to drive C (trucks) and CE (trucks with trailers) category machines.
+After the SBC, I was assigned to the Drivers Specialty Course: learning to drive C (trucks) and CE (trucks with trailers) category machines.
 The SBC ended in September (I got to do all my crawling during the summer, to which I'm grateful) and now the weather started getting colder.
 This was 'the golden age'.
 I had only two major duties: study driving (theory and practice) and do maintenance tasks in the car park.
 This took at most 50% of the day, the rest was 'free time'.
 I read books, practiced theatre and spent time with my laptop.
 The officers left us to our own devices when we didn't cause trouble - most of their focus went elsewhere.
 We watched the new SBC crawl and be miserable and were smug about it.

-Weekend passes: Once every two weeks (with some exceptions)
+- Weekend passes: Once every two weeks (with some exceptions)
+- Amount of fun: medium
+- Physical activity: low
+- Discomfort level: low
+- Free time: lots

 ## TBC

 The Tactics Basic Course came next, in January.
 We learned infantry tactics as a squad.
 The snow had arrived and it was Cold.
 We drove around in the woods, staging stakeouts and mock combat.
-We learnt to handle communication equipment - radios, masts, servers - in preparation to the Unit Course.
+We learned to handle communication equipment - radios, masts, servers - in preparation to the Unit Course.
 It wasn't fun, but not as bad as the SBC, either.
 The drivers were treated a little bit better than the eight-month servicemen, which made life considerably easier.

-Weekend passes: Once every two weeks (with some exceptions)
+- Weekend passes: Once every two weeks (with some exceptions)
+- Amount of fun: medium
+- Physical activity: medium
+- Discomfort level: high
+- Free time: little

 ## UC

 The Unit Course involved learning to work together as a team of three and in a wider perspective, as many teams of three, fulfilling the same collaborative mission.
 We spent the majority of time handling our IT and radio equipment, having camp after camp after camp in different forests all over Estonia.
 The unit course ended with the Spring Storm exercise: three weeks in the middle of nowhere.

-Weekend passes: Three weekends out of four (with some exceptions)
+- Weekend passes: Three weekends out of four (with some exceptions)
+- Amount of fun: medium
+- Physical activity: medium
+- Discomfort level: medium
+- Free time: medium

-I finished my service as a driver in a communication unit with the rank of a 'private'.
+I finished my service as a driver / comms specialist in a communication unit with the rank of a 'private'.

 ## Service In Key-Value Pairs...

 * Location: Tallinn, Estonia
 * Duration: 10 months / 47 weeks / 332 days
 * Rank: Private
-* Job Title: Driver
+* Job Title: Driver / Communications Specialist
 * Temperature Range Experienced: -27&deg;C - + 31&deg;C (estimation), absolute difference: 58&deg;C
 * Drivers Licence Obtained: B, C, CE
 * Number of Explanatory Notes Written: 1
-* Times on Duty (24h): 30+ (lost count)
+* Times on Duty as the 'hallway' officer (24h): 30+ (lost count)
 * Disciplinary Punishments: 0
 * Official Praise Or Other Rewards: 0
 * Days Spent Off Duty (sick bay, bed regime): 0
 * Number of Serious Injuries: 0
+* Number of Minor Injuries: 2
 * QRF alarms: around 8
 * SBC final hike: 50km in two days
 * Vacation days: 15